Richard X. Slattery: Career

 Slattery starred in a revival of the play The Time of Your Life, starting March 17, 1972, at the Huntington Hartford Theater in Los Angeles.

-For 14 years, Slattery was featured in a series of popular TV commercials for 76 gasoline during the 1970s and early 1980s, playing Murph, the grandfatherly owner of "Murph's 76 Station" (filmed at the longtime 76 station adjacent to Dodger Stadium in Los Angeles).
-He played Lieutenant Modeen in Switch and had featured roles in three series: The Gallant Men (as 1st Sgt.
+For 14 years, Slattery was featured in a series of popular TV commercials for 76 gasoline during the 1970s and early 1980s, playing Murph, the grandfatherly owner of "Murph's 76 Station" (filmed at the longtime 76 gas station adjacent to Dodger Stadium in Los Angeles).
+He played Lieutenant Modeen in Switch and had featured roles in three series: The Gallant Men (as First Sgt.
 John McKenna), Mister Roberts (as Captain John Morton), and C.P.O.
 Sharkey (as Captain "Buck" Buckner).
 Slattery appeared in the Barnaby Jones episode titled "The Loose Connection" (March 18, 1973).
-He appeared on the Cannon episode, "The Cure That Kills," as a carnival owner, an episode that first aired on February 20, 1974.
+He appeared on the Cannon episode "The Cure that Kills" as a carnival owner, an episode that first aired on February 20, 1974.

 Personal life

 Slattery was married to Pegeen Rose, an actress, from 1958 to 1968.
 They had five children.
 He married Mary Shelquist in 1970 and they divorced in 1979.
 He married Helene Irene Vergauwen in 1988 and they remained married until his death.
-His son, Kevin, is a television producer (Just Shoot Me).
+His son Kevin is a television producer (Just Shoot Me).

 Death

-Slattery died on January 27, 1997, at the Motion Picture & Television Hospital in Woodland Hills, CA. The official cause of death was listed as a stroke.
+Slattery died on January 27, 1997, at the Motion Picture and Television Hospital in Woodland Hills, California.
+The official cause of death was listed as a stroke.